dave-t-c/LiveTramsMCR.API/README.md

 You will also be able to view any changes you make to data using mongo express, which will be started on `localhost:8081`.
 This can be accessed using the default mentioned `ME_CONFIG_MONGODB_AUTH_USERNAME` username and `ME_CONFIG_MONGODB_AUTH_PASSWORD` password specified [here](https://github.com/mongo-express/mongo-express?tab=readme-ov-file#usage-docker).
+You can also do this for the dynamodb data by instead going to `localhost:8001`.

 ## Coming soon
 - Expected journey time and stops for route planning